1 Detach from the existing

 # 9 Look at how nature solves problems

 Go outside for new inspiration.
-Get some fresh air and look at how good old Mother Nature has solved problems since the beginning of time.
+Get some fresh air and look at how good old Mother Nature has solved problems since the beginning.

-and there are endless cool solutions to be inspired from….
+and there are endless excellent solutions to be inspired from….

 🐳 Humpback whale fins inspired wind turbine blades with lower drag

-❄️ Cold-active enzymes from the Greenland inspired low-temperature efficient washing powder
+❄️ Cold-active enzymes from Greenland inspired low-temperature efficient washing powder

 Drawing is a powerful tool for boosting creativity.
 Doodling and drawing can lead to new connections.

-When you draw a problem or challenge you are forced to really see it and understand it.
-Quite often it is easier to find a solution when your hand, eye and brain work together.
+When you draw a problem or challenge, you are forced to really see and understand it.
+Quite often, it is easier to find a solution when your hand, eye, and brain work together.

 Or try to make random doodles while thinking about the problem you want to solve.